python/typing/docs/source/protocols.rst

 *Nominal* subtyping is strictly based on the class hierarchy.
 If class ``Dog`` inherits class ``Animal``, it's a subtype of ``Animal``.
 Instances of ``Dog`` can be used when ``Animal`` instances are expected.
-This form of subtyping subtyping is what Python's type system predominantly uses: it's easy to understand and produces clear and concise error messages, and matches how the native :py:func:`isinstance <isinstance>` check works -- based on class hierarchy.
+This form of subtyping is what Python's type system predominantly uses: it's easy to understand and produces clear and concise error messages, and matches how the native :py:func:`isinstance <isinstance>` check works -- based on class hierarchy.